sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week1-frontend-session-validation/devtoberfest2024-week1-frontend-session-validation.md

 - A lot about technology (and yourself).

 ## Prerequisites
-- Attend live or watch a recording of the [Devtoberfest sessions](https://community.sap.com/t5/devtoberfest/eb-p/devtoberfest-events) in week 1 for frontend/user interface.
+- Attend live or watch a recording of the [Devtoberfest sessions](https://community.sap.com/t5/devtoberfest/eb-p/devtoberfest-events) in week 1 for frontend/user interface topics.
 Each question will include a link to the relevant session.

 ## Intro